Malevolence (film)

 Malevolence is a 2004 independent American slasher film written, produced and directed by Stevan Mena, and starring Samantha Dark and R. Brandon Johnson.
 The plot follows a mother and her adolescent daughter who are held hostage by bank robbers at an abandoned house; the robbers' plans are disrupted when they are all confronted by a serial killer who resides on a nearby property.

 Filmed over a period of two years on a budget of $200,000, Malevolence was purchased by Anchor Bay Films, who gave it a limited theatrical release in September 2004, and a DVD release in 2005.
 It received mixed reviews from critics, with some criticizing its referentiality and depiction of violence, while others praised it for its establishment of atmosphere and suspense.

-The film was followed by a prequel Bereavement in 2010 and a sequel Malevolence 3: Killer in 2018.
+Malevolence spawned a film franchise with a follow-up prequel in 2010 titled Bereavement and a sequel titled Malevolence 3: Killer in 2018.

 Plot

 On May 14, 1989, six-year-old abductee Martin Bristol, whose face has been disfigured by his captor, watches as he butchers a young woman in the basement of a farmhouse.

 Ten years later, on September 20, 1999, Julian and his girlfriend Marylin enact a bank heist with Marylin's ex-convict brother, Max, and accomplice Kurt, taking around $500,000.
-Max, who was shot by a security guard in the melee, dies in the car with Julian and Marylin; Kurt leaves in a separate car with the money, but breaks down en route to their meeting place: An abandoned house in the woods.
+Max, who was shot by a security guard in the melee, dies in the car with Julian and Marylin; Kurt leaves in a separate car with the money, but breaks down en route to their meeting place: an abandoned house in the woods.
 Kurt takes Samantha Harrison and her adolescent daughter, Courtney, hostage from a gas station, forcing them to drive him to the house.

 When they arrive, he binds and gags them, and leaves a large portion of the money stowed in the van.
 Courtney manages to free herself and flees, stumbling upon a large abandoned farm nearby.
 In pursuit, Kurt searches a vacant garage on the property before entering a house, which is dilapidated and filled with degraded furnishings.
 Inside, he is clobbered with a metal pulley and stabbed to death by an unseen assailant.

 After burying Max's body in a field, Julian and Marylin drive to the abandoned house to meet with Kurt and divide the money.
 Arriving at nightfall, they find Samantha tied up and sleeping on the floor, and Kurt nowhere in sight.
 Julian takes his car to search for Kurt, leaving Marylin alone at the house with Samantha.
 From the foyer, Samantha watches as a man wearing Kurt's sack mask descends the stairs, but is unable to warn Marylin as her mouth is taped shut.
 The man drags Marylin into the dining room and stabs her to death.
 Meanwhile, while driving on backroads, Julian catches the attention of a parked police officer, and quickly retreats to the house, where he finds the entryway floor soaked in blood, and Samantha hiding in a closet.
 Samantha tells him that Kurt returned to the house and killed Marylin.